jigenbakuda/Desktop-Customizations/README.md

 Required Installations

-Ibus and Anthy(Japanese) for typing in Japanese
+Ibus and Ibus-Anthy(Japanese) for typing in Japanese Tor Broswer firefox chromium
-Tor Broswer
-firefox
-chromium